Tyrrrz/DiscordChatExporter/Contributing.md

 ## Creating issues

 If you have a feature suggestion or want to report a bug, you are welcome to create an issue.

-When doing so, please follow these guidelines:
+Guidelines:

 - Avoid creating an issue if a similar one already exists.
 Look through existing open and closed issues first.
 - Keep your issue focused on one specific problem.
 If you have multiple suggestions or bug reports, please create separate issues for them.